paulabernathy7/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the document object model.
+The object representation of the HTML elements of a webpage.
+With the dom, programs can change the structure.
+The dom is represented by the window or the HTML source.

 2. What is an event?

+An event is every interaction a user has with the webpage.
+For example, the event can be a click, pressing a key, etc.

 3. What is an event listener?
+An event listener is what we use to trigger an event.
+For example, when a user moves over a button in the nav maybe it’ll highlight, or the font changes.
+We use event listeners take action when a user interacts with an element.

 4. Why would we convert a NodeList into an Array?
+Components are used to keep our code DRY.
+We use components for reusable pieces of code that we utilize to build elements sharing styling and functionality.

+We would convert a nodelist to an array because a nodelist is an array-like object.
+Therefore it does not have access to all of the cool methods an array has access to.

 5. What is a component?